splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/10-project/3-guided-tour/1-cpp-utilities.md

 ## Format

-Introduced in the 2020 version of C++ (known as C++20), the [format](https://en.cppreference.com/w/cpp/utility/format/format) function lets you easily create strings in a way similar to string interpolation we saw in C#.
+Introduced in the 2020 version of C++ (known as C++20), the [format](https://en.cppreference.com/w/cpp/utility/format/format) function lets you easily create strings in a way similar to string interpolation available in other languages.

 The format function uses a format string followed by the values to be inserted within the placeholders.
 Braces are used for the placeholders in the format string (`"{}"`) which may optionally include the index of the value to use, followed by a colon (`:`) and a [format specifier](https://en.cppreference.com/w/cpp/utility/format/basic_format_string).